aliciamosquera/MSCthesis/README.md

 ## Technical details

 ### Data
-Three datasets of 4D images were used in the development of this thesis, described in 'datasets.json'.
-The dataset used to obtain the final conclusions was dataset2, as it was the one with the highest scanning frequency and better images.
-- The first approach to the development is contained in the folder data, which used dataset0 and dataset1
-- The final development is contained in the folder newdata, which used dataset2
+Three different datasets were provided by the laboratory in Barcelona.
+One was recorded in December 2019 (dataset 0) and the other two in December 2021 (datasets 1 & 2).
+Dataset 0 was mainly used to get acquainted with the data and see what possibilities we had with it, hence the name.
+It presented several problems, such as fluorescence in certain background sections, a flow in the whole sample and an imaging artefact similar to a mirroring effect.
+Since these problems were fixed in datasets 1 and 2, those were the ones used to analyse the motion.
+The parameters of the three datasets are specified in _datasets.json_.
+- The folder **data** contains the processing developed with dataset 0
+- The folder **newdata** contains the processing developed with datasets 1 and 2

 ###